What is Malware?

 Adware results in tons of ads appearing on your screen, often while you are using a web browser.
 Adware may gain access by appearing to be an innocent ad or by attaching itself to another app, gaining access to your system when you install the apparently benevolent program.

-Rootkit refers to a type of malware that gives the attacker the same privileges an administrator would have.
+Rootkit gives the attacker the same privileges an administrator would have.
 It stays hidden, allowing the attacker to access the computer and make the kinds of changes normally only accessible to someone with administrator credentials.

-A keylogger is malware that has the ability to record the keystrokes a user makes on the keyboard.
+A keylogger has the ability to record the keystrokes a user makes on the keyboard.
 It can then store this information and send it to an attacker.
 The attacker can then use the data to figure out passwords, usernames, and payment details.

 Cryptojacking involves using a computer or other devices to mine for cryptocurrencies.
 An attacker uses the computing power of the target’s device to solve the complicated equations needed to generate digital currencies.